taihen/base-image/README.md

 -   A `push` to the `main` branch.
 -   A daily schedule (`cron: "0 5 * * *"`) to ensure the image is kept up-to-date with upstream packages.

+## Automatic Release System

+This repository includes an intelligent automatic release system that creates GitHub releases only when there are actual changes in the built image.
+This prevents unnecessary releases when the daily cron job runs but no packages have been updated.

+### How it Works

+1. **Digest Comparison**: After each build, the workflow captures the image digest (a unique identifier based on the image's content).
+2. **Change Detection**: The digest is compared with the previous build's digest stored as a GitHub artifact.
+3. **Conditional Release**: A new GitHub release is created only if:
+   - No previous digest exists (first run)
+   - The current digest differs from the previous one (indicating changes)
+4. **Release Contents**: Each release includes:
+   - The image digest for verification
+   - The SBOM (Software Bill of Materials) as an attachment
+   - Instructions for verifying the image signature

+### Benefits

+- **Meaningful Releases**: Only creates releases when there are actual changes
+- **Audit Trail**: Each release documents what changed and when
+- **Resource Efficiency**: Avoids cluttering the releases page with identical builds
+- **Supply Chain Security**: Every release includes verification instructions and SBOM

+### Release Naming

+Releases are automatically tagged with a date-based version format: `vYYYY.MM.DD` (e.g., `v2024.01.15`).
+If multiple releases occur on the same day, a counter is appended (e.g., `v2024.01.15.1`).